 It’s also always a good idea to arrange for someone to maintain your garden and hedges so that the property looks lived in as this will help it avoid unwanted attention from burglars.

 Away for more than 30 days?
-Insure your unoccupied homeGet an online quote!
+Insure your unoccupied homeGet a quote

 Landlords understandably dread void between tenants, but they’re also a fact of life if you have a buy-to-let property.
 And sometimes you may actually choose to leave your property tenantless for a period, perhaps so that you can decorate it or carry out a more substantial renovation which will allow you to charge higher rents in future or just simply attract tenants more easily.
 This might include putting in a new kitchen or bathroom, or even build an extension which includes an extra bedroom.